 Deidre joined the Foundation in 2015.
 The Foundation immediately recognized her talents and abilities and created a new position called Patient Navigator.
-In this position, she serves as a liaison between the Royal Palm Society and Touchstone Society members to help guide them through the healthcare system at The Villages® Regional Hospital.
+In this position, she serves as a liaison between the Royal Palm Society and Touchstone Society members to help guide them through the health care system at UF Health The Villages® Hospital.
 In addition, she conducts hospital tours for groups of 8 or less.
 These tours are for volunteers, prospective volunteers, and residents of the local communities.
 In addition, Deidre stays busy making presentations to clubs and groups in the area, touting the latest hospital developments.
 She can be reached at 352.751.8173 to schedule a hospital tour or presentation to your club or organization.

 Board of Directors

 Scott is a CPA and, after working for several CPA firms, formed Scott Sander and Associates, P.A. in 2004.
-Originally from New Jersey, he received his BBA, Magna Cum Laude, from Hofstra University in 1978.
+Originally from New Jersey, he received his BBA, Magna Cum Laude, from Hofstra University.
 He has always been involved in local charities and joined the Foundation board in 2017.
 He says he has two life philosophies: "You never get in trouble doing right" and "Try to begin every dialogue with an act of kindness."

 George received a BBA in Accounting and Finance from the University of Oklahoma and spent much of his career as Controller of various international corporations.
 Those positions took him to many posts in the United States as well as the UK and the Netherlands.
 He began volunteering with the hospital in 2015 and was asked to join the Board in 2018.
 George has received a Certificate in Volunteer Management from Rollins College.
 His background in financial systems and computer technology is a valuable asset to the Board.
-His problem solving philosophy mirrors that of the Foundation: "Nothing has to be a big deal; there is always a solution.
-Listening to others is a large piece of the equation."
+His problem-solving philosophy mirrors that of the Foundation: "Nothing has to be a big deal; there is always a solution; listening to others is a large piece of the equation."